 Usually, standard desks don’t have holes in the surface to run cables through or any kind of cable management.

 You can consider getting one with built-in cable management, but they are also more expensive and you can also get some cable trays for just a couple of dollars to manage your cables, so no worries there.

 So if you don’t need to access the backside of your computer to switch cables or something else, you don’t need any extra space behind your desk.
 And if you need to switch cables, get a USB hub.

 Room For Your Chair

 Consider the size of your office chair and check how much floor space you need in front of your desk to comfortably enter and leave your workspace.

 Also consider the size of a chair mat, if you want to protect your floor from scratches.

-Conclusion: The Correct Sizes For Your Home Office Desk
+Conclusion: Desk Dimensions For Your Home Office

 As you can see the correct size for your home office highly depends on the purpose and space you got.

 With some tricks like mounts for your monitors, shelves for printers, trash cans, and paper shredders, file storage or file boxes, and keyboard trays, you can use a smaller desk to fit your equipment.